TradeSkillMaster/LibBonusId/README.md

 ## Generating Data.lua

-The code to generate `Data.lua` from Blizzard's DB2 tables is not yet included in this repository.
-This is actively being worked on and planned to be included in the near future.
+The tool to generate `Data.lua` from Blizzard's DB2 tables is available at [BonusIdTool](https://github.com/TradeSkillMaster/BonusIdTool).

 ## How Item Level Calculation Works